jesqi/docs/docs/dir/hosted-agent-directory.md

 ### Signing up for the hosted Outshift Agent Directory and Logging in

-To get started with the hosted Outshift Agent Directory, sign up for free at the [AGNCTY Agent Directory homepage](https://agent-directory.outshift.com/).
+To get started with the hosted Outshift Agent Directory, sign up for free at the [Outshift Agent Directory homepage](https://agent-directory.outshift.com/).
 You can sign up with your GitHub account or by providing an email and password.
 Once your account is created, simply log in.
 When first logging in, you are prompted to create a name for your default